Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/other.md

 ![Roll aligned on tree](../../../img/pave_spike_boresight_roll_ground.jpg)

-Alternative, a rough roll alignment can be achieved in-flight by placing the acquisition switch into WRCS, integrating WRCS with the pod, and erasing any current target input.
+Alternatively, a rough roll alignment can be achieved in-flight by placing the acquisition switch into WRCS, integrating WRCS with the pod, and erasing any current target input.
 This way, the pod will automatically look straight down.